Manvikaul/Unity-game/README.md

-# A 2D game bult in unity
+# A 2D game built in unity